NAPNAP Partners Board of Directors

 Staff

-Eileen Arnold-Ley, CAE, CFRE - NAPNAP Manager of Executive Office & Resource Development
+Eileen Arnold-Ley, CAE, CFRE - NAPNAP Manager of Executive Office & Board Relations

 Eileen Arnold-Ley has been with NAPNAP since 2013, providing guidance and support to the executive director and board.
 A trained fundraiser with more than 15 years’ management experience, Eileen manages fundraising and projects for NAPNAP Partners for Vulnerable Youth.
-She also serves as grant writer and project manager for NAPNAP’s cooperative agreements with the CDC.
 She is proud to have earned ASAE’s CAE (certified association executive) credential.
 Prior to joining NAPNAP, Eileen spent more than 10 years as a professional stage manager, and she still loves attending theater with her husband, Darren.